toothmonsterr/Small-Crimes-Collective/System/Game Masters/NPCs & Villains.md

 * **Major Villains** should have Clocks with 8 to 10 sections.
 These clocks can  relate to [[Threats]] or [[The World of Enigmata#Known Countries, Kingdoms, and Nations|Nations]].
 Their scope can be among the wider international world, but the focus of the villain's goal should still be achievable somewhere accessible by the player characters.
 * **Supreme Villains** should have Clocks with 10 to 12 sections.
 These clocks can relate to [[The World of Enigmata#Mysteries & Enigmas|Enigmas]] and [[Forces]], or any wider threads of reality.
 Their scope is the world at large, but the progress should minimally be able to be halted in sum or part by **any** player character.

 Villains should also have their appearances recorded.
-If they appear in a session, record it in the session's [[Session Log]] and link that log in the villain's profile thread.
+If they appear in a session, record it in the session's [[Playing in Sessions#GM Logs|log]] and link that log in the villain's profile thread.
 If they appear in an RP, this should also be linked in their thread.

 **If a villain achieves their goal,** they must have a new goal **or** be retired.
 The new goal must be recorded, and the clock associated with it should also be visible in their thread.